IceEyz/addon-node-red/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

-**Warning**: The docker image isn't prebuild (yet), which means you currently need decent hardware and/or patience to have your local Home Assistant build the image.

 **Warning**: By default this addon uses the same configuration location as the official community Node-Red addon.
 You can use this addon as a replacement,